ULCC/dart_hydra_provisioning/README.md

 ### Hyku AWS (Centos7)

+To deploy a Centos7 AWS Box with Hyku, using Vagrant:

 Edit the following to provide the solr and fedora uri and paths:

-* install_files/fedora.yml
-* install_files/solr.yml
-* install_files/blacklight.yml
+* install_files/rbenv-vars

-add the solr uri and set admin_host to the ip address of the server in here (see note below is only available after 'vagrant up'):
+add the solr uri to variable in:

-* install_files/settings.yml
+* provision_hyku_aws.sh

 Hyku will run in single-tenancy mode.